Ombudsman Services governance

 - informing them of the correct company procedure when this has not been followed

 - identifying if Ombudsman Services can become involved

 - signposting to other organisations who can help

 Our relationship manager works with companies to discuss the complaints we handle from their customers, to provide feedback and support improvement.
 Our ombudsman team provides expertise in handling complaints from each sector.

 The Independent Assessor

-Joanna Wallace and James Dipple-Johnstone are the Independent Assessors (IAs).
-They are appointed by the board to investigate any complaint about the level of service provided by Ombudsman Services, as long as the organisation itself has had an opportunity to respond to the complaint.
-The role of the independent assessors is to investigate complaints by terms of reference which are given by the board.
-Those who have a service complaint are signposted to the independent assessors by the Deputy Chief Executive, who investigates complaints at an earlier stage.
-The independent assessors do not consider Ombudsman Services's decisions – these are final.
-The role is not a mechanism for appealing or overturning Ombudsman Services's decisions; it does not make judgements about accepting a complaint for investigation; or judge the weight of evidence or the amount of redress recommended.
-The IAs work independently of Ombudsman Services, report to the board but are not based at the organisation.
-The IAs do, however, have access to complainant’s case files.
+Joanna Wallace is the Independent Assessor (IA).
+She is appointed by the board to investigate any complaint about the level of service provided by Ombudsman Services, as long as the organisation itself has had an opportunity to respond to the complaint.
+The role of the IA is to investigate complaints by terms of reference which are given by the board.
+Those who have a service complaint are signposted to the IA by the Customer Relations Manager, who investigates complaints at an earlier stage.
+The IA does not consider Ombudsman Services' decisions – these are final.
+The role is not a mechanism for appealing or overturning Ombudsman Services' decisions; it does not make judgements about accepting a complaint for investigation; or judge the weight of evidence or the amount of redress recommended.
+The IA works independently of Ombudsman Services, report to the board but are not based at the organisation.
+The IA does, however, have access to complainant’s case files.
 The IA’s decision letters are sent directly to the person who has complained.
-Each year the independent assessor publishes a report into the service complaints that have been concluded.
+Each year the IA publishes a report into the service complaints that have been concluded.